Stove: Electricity

-Induction stoves were first patented in the early 1900s.
+The electric stove was first patented in 1859, was little used until the 1910s.

+Likewise, the induction stove only became widely available in the 1970s after decades to development.
 These stoves are praised for their cost-effectiveness, ease of cleaning, options to control low heat, and stable base for many types and sizes of pots and other cooking tools.
 Critics note that abrasive cleaners can damage induction stoves, that gas has more traditional culinary associations, and that induction stoves are unable to operate during power outages.
+Unlike gas stoves, induction stoves have no detectable benzene emissions and any benzene emissions could then be attributed to cooking food rather than to the cooktop or fuel used.